 - providing the marriage would have been recognised as valid under Australian law if the marriage had taken place in Australia.

 There is no requirement to register a marriage in Australia which takes place overseas.
-The foreign marriage certificate is prima facie evidence in Australia of the occurrence and validity of the marriage.
+The foreign marriage certificate is prima facie evidence in Australia of the occurrence and validity of the marriage in that country.

 Marriage to an Australian citizen does not automatically guarantee entry of a citizen of another country to Australia.
-The Department of Immigration and Citizenship (DIAC) can advise on immigration to Australia.
+The Department of Immigration and Border Protection can advise on immigration to Australia.

 You should consult a legal practitioner if you need advice on whether a marriage which has taken place overseas is recognised as valid in Australia.